Disaster recovery for VIP: Site outage protocol

 Urgent tickets should only be used for outages, security issues, or workflow-blocking concerns.
-And please remember to include as many details as you can to help us solve the issue faster for you.
+Remember to include as many details as possible to help VIP Support solve the issue more quickly.

-VIP offers different code review levels based on the contract type, all intended to make sure that your site will be secure, performant, and adhering to best practices.
-This is an extra layer of stability that helps to identify and prevent code-related issues.
-We also run high-performance checks ahead of site launches to ensure the application is optimized before going into production.
+VIP offers different code review levels based on the contract type to make sure a site will be secure, performant, and adhering to best practices.
+VIP also runs high-performance checks ahead of site launches to ensure the application is optimized before going into production.

-VIP maintain several origin data centers, each with additional capacity that can be used if sites require to move data center in the event of a failure.
-Our primary data centers are located in or around Dallas Fort Worth, Los Angeles, and Washington D.C.
+VIP maintains several origin data centers, each with additional capacity that can be used in the event of a failure.
+The primary data centers are located in or around Dallas Fort Worth, Los Angeles, and Washington D.C.

-VIP maintain procedures on multiple communications channels and knowledge sharing systems, both on Automattic and third-party infrastructure, in order to mitigate against issues with only a single system in the event of some wide-ranging issue with our systems.
-We provide our clients with access to New Relic, which includes the availability and monitoring service Synthetics Lite.
-We have specific thresholds to set off warnings for performance issues, often flagging concerning items that could contribute to or indicate that an application environment is unavailable or has service issues.
+VIP provides customers with access to New Relic, which includes the availability and monitoring service Synthetics Lite.
+Specific thresholds are set to trigger warnings for performance issues, often flagging concerning items that could contribute to—or indicate that—an application environment is unavailable or has service issues.

 In outage scenarios, VIP uses an established Outage Mode protocol.
-There are different leads assigned to different roles, allowing our engineering team to focus on resolving the issue.
-This also ensures someone is updating the VIP Status Twitter feed and VIP Lobby.
-Once the outage has been resolved, we follow up with an After Action Report with details about what led to the issue and preventative measures that may have been put in place to keep a similar scenario from occurring again.
+There are different leads assigned to different roles, allowing the engineering team to focus on resolving the issue.
+This also ensures that someone is providing updates to the WPVIP Status page, and the VIP Status Twitter feed.
+Once the outage has been resolved, VIP follows up with an After Action Report in the VIP Lobby with details about what led to the issue, and preventative measures that may have been put in place to keep a similar scenario from occurring again.